The Gorges of the Verdon

 Gorges Verdon – Lake Sainte Croix France

-It is an area that can be divided as follows: the Canyon that goes from Pont de Galetas to the Imbut; the Gorges that go from the Imbut to Pont de Soleils and the Prégorges that go from Pont de Soleils to Castellane and this area is part of the Verdon Natural Park.
+This area can be subdivided as follows: the Canyon from Pont de Galetas to Imbut; the Gorges from Imbut to Pont de Soleils and the Prégorges from Pont de Soleils to Castellane and this area is part of the Natural Park of Verdon.

 Lake Sainte Croix – Holy Cross Lake